ibm-cloud-architecture/refarch-kc/analysis/readme.md

 # Container Shipment Analysis
+This section defines the overall steps in the methodology to analyse a specific global shipping example and derive the Event Driven Solution to address key ( MVP) components occurring in it.
+## Output from Domain Driven Design workshop
 From the design thinking workshop we extracted the following artifacts:
+* a persona list
+* the MVP hills
+### Personas for each stakeholder
-* a persona list: We develop personas for each of the business stakeholders to better understand their work environment, motivations and challenges.
+We develop personas for each of the business stakeholders to better understand their work environment, motivations and challenges.
 Personas helps to capture the decisions and questions that these stakeholders must address with respect to the targeted key business initiative.

 Persona name | Objectives | Challenges
 --- | --- | ---